Microsoft/azure-docs.hu-hu/articles/azure-maps/set-android-map-styles.md

     //Amount of pixel buffer around the bounding box to provide extra space around the bounding box. padding(20),

-    //The maximium zoom level the map will zoom-in to when animating from one location to another on the map. maxZoom(14)
+    //The maximum zoom level the map will zoom-in to when animating from one location to another on the map. maxZoom(14)
 )
 ```

 ::: zone-end

-Vegye figyelembe, hogy a határolókeret oldalaránya nem egyezhet meg a Térkép méretarányával, mivel a Térkép gyakran a teljes határolókeret területét jeleníti meg, de gyakran csak függőlegesen vagy vízszintesen lesz látható.
+A határolókeret oldalaránya nem egyezhet meg a Térkép méretarányával, mivel a Térkép gyakran a teljes határolókeret területét jeleníti meg, de gyakran csak függőlegesen vagy vízszintesen lesz látható.

 ## <a name="next-steps"></a>Következő lépések